bento-platform/bento/docs/object_storage.md

   - Save the `Access Key` string for later
   - Save the `Secret Key` string for later
 - An S3 CLI tool installed on the machine hosting Bento
-  - We detail usage with S3CMD here, but any S3 compatible CLI tool will work (aws, Minio CLI)
+  - We detail usage with S3CMD here, but any S3 compatible CLI tool will work (aws, Garage CLI)

 Before performing the uploads, configure your S3 CLI tool (S3CMD here):